comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 ### Step 1: Find a Neato!

 The Neatos will be stored in or just outside the classroom (MAC126).
 There are two types of Neatos: the [Botvac series](https://neatorobotics.cn/wp-content/themes/neato-2015/assets/images/robot-vacuums/botvac-d75/botvac-d75_medium.jpg) and the [XV series](https://c1.neweggimages.com/ProductImage/96-399-007-13.jpg).
 There is really no difference between the two, so feel free to grab either type of robots.

+Note: Both of these types of robots are pretty much identical, however, please be careful when putting your robot away as there are two different types of charging docks for these robots.
+Before choosing your robot check its battery level.

+Checklist:

+1. Make sure the Neato's batteries are charged.
+To test this, pull the Neato away from it's charging station and hit the big button next to the Neato's display (the button looks different on the XV versus the BotVac).
+The display should turn on and stay on revealing a battery capacity indicator.
+Make sure the capacity is close to full.
+Sometimes the battery will show low even though it is really charged (I'm still looking into this), so if you can only find one with low charge, consider giving it a shot.

 # Running the Simulator